ChainSafe/web3.unity/Modules.md

 # SDK Configuration

 Every component of the SDK is swappable because it follows the rules established by its interface.
-So we can have `Web3AuthSigner`, `MetaMaskSigner` & `JsonRpcSinger` all available to a user to configure his application however he wants.
+So we can have `Web3AuthSigner`, `MetaMaskSigner` & `JsonRpcSigner` all available to a user to configure his application however he wants.

 All configuration happens during the construction of Web3 object.